 Founded in 1907, the Library is entitled to recieve a copy of every book published in the U.K. The result is a collection of nearly four million books that has required the building, situated on Penglais Hill, to be extended a number of times to avoid running out of room!

-There are also permanent exhibitions which provide insights into Welsh heitage and culture, plus a range of temporary exhibitions in the various exhibition spaces which include both touring exhibitions by Welsh artists and photographers and exhibitions of some of the Library's own collections.
+There are permanent exhibitions which provide insights into Welsh heitage and culture, as well as a range of temporary exhibitions in the various exhibition spaces which include both touring exhibitions by Welsh artists and photographers and exhibitions of some of the Library's own collections.

 Aberystwyth SY23 3BU